About the course

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.

 Other courses you may wish to consider

 If you're thinking about applying for this course, you may also wish to consider the courses listed below.
 These courses may have been suggested due to their similarity with this course, or because they are offered by the same department or faculty.

 Entry requirements for entry in 2022-23

 Proven and potential academic excellence

-- a first-class or strong upper second-class undergraduate degree with honours in archaeology or science.
+- a first-class or strong upper second-class undergraduate degree with honours in archaeology or a science subject¹.